Particular/Workshop/exercises/02-publish-subscribe/README.md

 ### Step 10

-In the `Divergent.Customers` project create the `OrderSubmittedHandler` class inside the `Handlers` namespace in order to keep track of which orders have been submitted by which customer.
+In the `Divergent.Customers` project, add a new folder for `Handlers` and then create a new `OrderSubmittedHandler` class inside the `Handlers` namespace in order to keep track of which orders have been submitted by which customer.

 ```c#
 namespace Divergent.Customers.Handlers